deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 This is the instruction we will actually need to execute!
 This is where the actual call to the 1st instruction of the function occurs.
 There is one slight issue though- this address contains a null byte!

-As exploit developers know, a null byte (__0x00__) can be a death sentence.
+As exploit developers know, a null byte (__\x00__) can be a death sentence.
 The operating system recognizes this character as a string terminator and will disregard anything that comes after it.

-We do, however have a way to circumvent this, thanks to the assembly instruction [shr[(https://www.aldeid.com/wiki/X86-assembly/Instructions/shr)!
+We do, however, have a way to circumvent this thanks to the assembly instruction [shr](https://www.aldeid.com/wiki/X86-assembly/Instructions/shr)!

 The instruction `shr`, or shift right, will shift the bits to the right.

-If we could move the value __40252C11__ into a register (__0040252C__ is the actual address) and then shift the bits to the right, we should end up with our value!
-The __11__ value is just there to fulfill the 32-bit register.
+If we could move the value __`40252C11`__ into a register (__`0040252C`__ is the actual address) and then shift the bits to the right, we should end up with our value!
+The __11__ value is just there to fill the 32-bit register.

-Then, let's throw this value into EAX.
+Let's say we hold this value (__`40252C11`__) in EAX.

 At this point we could execute `shr eax, 0x8` instruction.
-This will shift the contents of EAX to the right by 8 bits and dynamically add the two bytes needed to fulfill the x86 register in least significant bit location, in the form of zeros.
+This will shift the contents of EAX to the right by 8 bits and dynamically add the byte needed to fill the x86 register in least significant bit location, in the form of zeros.

 ```console
 40252C11